brokensbone/rumandpopcorn/src/about.md

 Find me on [Instagram](https://instagram.com/{{ site.instagram_username }}).

 ### How
 This is a static site built using [Jekyll](https://jekyllrb.com/).
-The source is all on [GitHub](https://github.com/brokensbone/rumandpopcorn/) and the site is hosted on my own domain.
+The source is all on [GitHub](https://github.com/brokensbone/rumandpopcorn/) and the site is hosted on my domain.

 ### Privacy
 {{ site. title }} tracks nothing.
 There's no Google Analytics, no ads, no 3rd party data brokers.
 There's no cookie data, browser fingerprinting, or any of the other grim practices that are widespread on the modern web.